 Some people say that they feel pressure to return to “normal life”.
 It is important to allow yourself time to adjust to the physical and emotional changes, and establish a new daily routine at your own pace.
 Your family and friends may also need time to adjust.

-The UV Index shows the intensity of the sun’s UV radiation using a scale that begins at 0 and has no upper limit.
-An index of 3 or above indicates that UV levels are high enough to damage skin, so sun protection is recommended.
+The UV Index shows the intensity of the sun’s UV radiation.
+It can help you work out when to use sun protection.
+An index of 3 or above indicates that UV levels are high enough to damage unprotected skin, so sun protection is recommended.
 The recommended daily sun protection times are when UV levels are forecast to be 3 or higher.
 These will vary according to where you live and the time of year.

 Sun exposure and vitamin D

-Getting too much UV is not recommended, even for people with a vitamin D deficiency.
+Getting too much UV is not recommended, even for people with too little vitamin D (vitamin D deficiency).
 After a melanoma diagnosis, you will be at higher risk of further melanomas, and your doctor may advise you to limit your sun exposure as much as possible.
 In some cases, this may mean you don’t get enough sun exposure to maintain your vitamin D levels.
-If you are concerned about vitamin D deficiency talk to your doctor about the best ways to maintain vitamin D while reducing your risk of further melanomas.
-Your doctor may recommend taking a supplement.
+If you are concerned about vitamin D deficiency, talk to your doctor about how to get enough vitamin D while reducing your risk of further melanomas.
+Your doctor may advise you to take a supplement.

-In the vast majority of cases, early melanoma will not come back (recur) after treatment.
-The risk of the melanoma coming back after treatment is higher for people with regional melanoma.
-Recurrence can occur at the site where the melanoma was removed (locally); in the lymph nodes; or further away in other body sites, like the lung, brain or liver.
+For most people, early melanoma will not come back (recur) after treatment.
+The risk of the melanoma returning is higher for people with regional melanoma.
+Recurrence can occur at the site where the melanoma was removed (locally); in the lymph nodes; or further away in other body sites, such as the lung, liver or brain.

 If the cancer returns, your doctor will discuss the treatment options with you.
 These will depend on where the cancer has recurred, as well as the stage and grade of the cancer.
 You may be offered immunotherapy, targeted therapy or the option to join a clinical trial.

 Talk to your GP, as counselling or medication—even for a short time—may help.
-Some people can get a Medicare rebate for sessions with a psychologist.
+Some people are able to get a Medicare rebate for sessions with a psychologist.
 Ask your doctor if you are eligible.
 Cancer Council SA operates a free cancer counselling program.
 Call Cancer Council 13 11 20 for more information